 In principle, the shorter a word is, the more easily will be to consider and keep in mind all its single elements.
 In contrast, differences between longer words are less noticeable.
-As a general rule, denominations consisting of 5 characters or less are considered as short.
+As a general rule, denominations consisting of less than 5 characters are considered as short.

-Legend: + high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Anja<>Anka - Dati<>Dato - The denominations are considered to be visually dissimilar because they are short words.
-Diva<>Dida - Dina<> Dima + Although these denominations are short, the Fiora <> Fiona + different letter is visually not sufficiently prominent to avoid visual confusion.
-Nika <> Nike +
+Legend: high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Anja<>Anka - The denominations are considered to be Dati<>Dato visually dissimilar because they are short words.

+Legend: high level of similarity low level of similarity Denomination Denomination Visual Similarity Comments assessment Diva<>Dida - Dina<> Dima + Although these degreesingtion are about the Fiora <> Fiona + Although these denomination are short, the different letter is visually not sufficiently Nika <> Nike + prominent to avoid visual confusion.